apache/accumulo-website/latest/apidocs/index.md

 ---
-title: Latest User Manual
+title: Latest Java API
-redirect_to: /1.9/apidocs/
+redirect_to: /docs/2.x/apidocs/
 ---

 This page redirects to the latest Accumulo apidocs